HPatki/HadoopMR/Input_Files_for_hadoop/Readme.md

 <pre>&#9 2.
 Preprocessing step where multiple files are combined into one file for efficiency purposes </pre>

 Having written the necessary Record Reader & Combiner classes, the combined file would then have multiple 'records' in it.
 Such a file is 'splittable' and can potentially get distributed across multiple mappers based on how the input splits happen.

+Folder 'Processing Binary Files on Hadoop' provides explanation and source files for Java MR of PDF files using Hadoop